 Every month, the maximum city sees countless new restaurants and bars, but Pompa in Bandra piqued our interest.
 Aside from being a Mexican restaurant, a cuisine rarely focused on in restaurants across India; what’s more intriguing is that The Tham Brothers — the folks behind Koko and Foo — are the force behind it.

+It is not everyday that you hear third-generation Chinese native restaurateurs dive into a vastly different cuisine from the one they have been offering for decades.
 Three cities, multiple outlets and projects later, Keenan and Ryan Tham aka The Tham Brothers, have made a name for themselves in the hospitality space in India.

 One cannot deny that the duo comes from a family of restaurateurs, dating back to the 1960s when Grandpa Tham’s Mandarin in Colaba was the talk of the town for its Chinese and Cantonese cuisine.
 After this, many restaurants opened and shut.
 The Thams’ have always had expansive projects under their belt—Trilogy and The Good Wife in BKC (both of which have now shuttered), and of course the more recent, Koko in Kamala Mills, and eight outlets of Foo in the city, followed by one in Bengaluru and another Ahmedabad.
 The latest feather in their cap is the Mexican restaurant, Pompa in Bandra, which opened last month.